mantidproject/mantid/dev-docs/source/MantidUsedIconsTable.rst

 Mantid Icon Table
 #################

-Here is a repository of all currently used icons in Mantid.
+Here is a list of all currently used icons in Mantid.
 These icons are from Material Design Icons an open source icon project by google.
 Best place to find new unused icons is on the `cheatsheet. <https://cdn.materialdesignicons.com/3.6.95/>`_